baldez300/MERN-Auth-Demo/README.md

 ### 1. Project Initialization

-Create a new Node.js project using `npm init -y`:
+Create a new Node.js project using the following commands:

 ```bash
 cd backend